valonhaliti/valonhaliti.github.io/_posts/2016-07-31-testing-mathjax.markdown

 ---
 layout: post
-title:  "Prove that x^n/n! goest to zero when n goes to infinity$"
+title:  "Prove that x^n/n! goes to zero when n goes to infinity"
 date:   2016-07-31 12:19:41 +0200
 categories: jekyll update
 ---